Atlassian Access security policies and features

-Choose Try it free for 30 days to begin your Atlassian Access subscription.
+Choose Try it free for 30 days to begin your Atlassian Access trial.

-Billing for Atlassian Access begins once you subscribe.
-To see the number of billable users and your bill estimate, go to Billing > Manage subscriptions.
-Read more about Pricing and billing for Atlassian Access.
+To see the number users you're paying for, go to Billing > Manage subscriptions.
+For more billing details, read more about Pricing and billing for Atlassian Access.
 To get a billing estimate for Atlassian Access, check out our pricing calculator page.

 Atlassian Access security features

 To apply security policies to your managed accounts, you have a few options after you subscribe to Atlassian Access.

 - Connect your identity provider to your Atlassian organization

 - Require users to log in with two-step verification

 - Check the audit log for activities that occur across your sites

 Connect your identity provider to your Atlassian organization